smolcert/smolcert-spec/documentation/format.md

 It may happen that a field is absent.
 For example during creation of the signature, the signature field itself needs to be absent.
 In this case the field is filled with a value of major type 7 and simple value
 22. This value (0xF6), signals a simple `NULL` value in cbor.
 It is currently only valid to set the fields `signature` and `extensions` to this value.
-Although it for a valid certificate it doesn't make sense to set `extensions` to `NULL`, as this certificate then would not have any usage.
+Although for a valid certificate it doesn't make sense to set `extensions` to `NULL`, as this certificate then would not have any usage.

 ## Fields

+### version

+This field signals the version of smolcert used for this certificate. smolcert sees choices of its cryptographic algorithms like asymetric cryptography, signature algorithms etc. as part of its version and not negotiable via protocol or format descriptions.
+The goal is to have sensible, secure choices of these algorithms at specification time.
+When the need arises in the future to choose different algorithms, this requires a new version of the smolcert specification.

 ### serial_number